 Plein Air landcape painter.
 Have shown throughout the United States and Europe.
 Have had over 20 solo shows and have been included in over 100 group shows in Museums and Galleries.

-Dr. Charles Tilburg is a Professor of Marine Science and Associate Dean at the University of New England.
+Dr. Charles Tilburg is the Chair of the Department of Marine Sciences, Director of the Arthur P. Girard Marine Science Center, and a Professor of Marine Sciences at the University of New England.
 He received a Bachelor of Science in Aerospace Engineering and a Master of Science in Environmental Engineering from the University of Texas and a PhD in Oceanography from Florida State University.
 He has twenty years of research and teaching experience in physical oceanography, numerical modeling, and bio-physical coupling of...
 Read More

 river plume dynamics